Netflix/Hystrix/hystrix-contrib/hystrix-vertx-metrics-stream/README.md

 # Setup

 First include `hystrix-vertx-metrics-stream-*.jar` in your classpath.
-Then you some ways for installation.
+Then you have some ways for deploying.

 1) Don't know anything about Vertx?
 No problem!
 Use the helper class `EventMetricsStreamHelper` and the method `deployStandaloneMetricsStream`.